-Safe Kids Worldwide ("Safe Kids") is a global organization dedicated to preventing injuries in children, the number one killer of kids in the United States.
+Safe Kids Worldwide ("Safe Kids") is a global organization dedicated to preventing injuries in children, the number one cause of death of kids in the United States.
 Around the world, a child dies from an unintentional injury every 30 seconds, and millions of children are injured in ways that can affect them for a lifetime.

 Safe Kids is a non-profit, and is a controlled organization of Children's National Medical Center ("Children's National").
-Safe Kids changed its name from National SAFE KIDS by board amendment on February 15, 2005.
 The mission of Safe Kids is primarily focused in the following areas: